noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

   - you create isolation via file system layers
   - provides the best utilization of the underlying hardware
     - you can share OS libraries and software, or isolate them
+- syscall: inspect api calls made at the namespace level
+- OOM killer: out of memory killer: algorithm for finding the oldest & largest process in the system, and kills it to freeup memory for the other processes
+  - its difficult to find out which process has been killed by the OOM killer algorithm
+  - stopping a process doesnt freeup the memory allocated to it, you have to kill it
+- cgroup: control groups; deals with CPU and Memory

 ### best practices